Speaking of HealthPathways through persistent pain: Tips for managing chronic painMay 26, 2023

 What are the treatment options for menopause?

-While there have been concerns in the past about the safety of hormone therapy, for most healthy women who are seeking help with menopausal symptoms, it is safe, low-risk and effective.
-Hormone therapy typically is given for up to five years and generally is not recommended for women with a history of breast cancer, heart disease or stroke.
+While there have been concerns in the past about the safety of hormone therapy, for most healthy women seeking help with menopausal symptoms, it's safe, low-risk and effective.
+Hormone therapy typically is given for up to five years and is not recommended for women with a history of breast cancer, heart disease or stroke.

 Eating a reasonable diet full of nutritious foods also will help manage menopause.
 Nutrition recommendations include increasing fruits, vegetables and whole grains, especially foods high in vitamin C and carotene, and decreasing foods high in saturated fat, cholesterol, salt and processed sugars.

 Menopause is a normal part of a woman's life and doesn't always need to be treated.
 However, menopausal symptoms can be disruptive.
 Women having bothersome symptoms should see a health care provider.
 Effective treatments for the relief of symptoms are available.

-While menopause isn't always a transition many women welcome, it's important to remember that there is life after menopause.
+While menopause isn't always a transition many women welcome, it's important to remember there is life after menopause.